thoughtbomber/Programming-excercises/README.md

 # Programming-excercises
 To record excercises done as time goes by.

-A second edition has been done.
+A second edition1 has been done.

 Third Try!